American Dialect Society

-The American Dialect Society (ADS), founded in 1889, is a learned society "dedicated to the study of the English language in North America, and of other languages, or dialects of other languages, influencing it or influenced by it."
+The American Dialect Society (ADS), founded in 1889, is a learned society "dedicated to the study of the English language in North America, and of other languages, or dialects of other languages, influencing it or influenced by it".
 The Society publishes the academic journal American Speech.

-Since its foundation, dialectologists in English-speaking North America have affiliated themselves with the American Dialect Society, an association which in its first constitution defined its objective as "the investigation of the spoken English of the United States and Canada" (Constitution, 1890).
-Over the years, its objective has remained essentially the same, only expanded to encompass "the English language in North America, together with other languages or dialects of other languages influencing it or influenced by it" (Fundamentals, 1991).
+Since its foundation, dialectologists in English-speaking North America have affiliated themselves with the American Dialect Society, an association which in its first constitution defined its objective as "the investigation of the spoken English of the United States and Canada".
+Over the years, its objective has remained essentially the same, only expanded to encompass "the English language in North America, together with other languages or dialects of other languages influencing it or influenced by it".

+The Society is perhaps best known publicly for its annual Word of the Year vote, which has been held since 1991 and is the oldest English-language word-of-the-year selection not tied to commercial interests.
+The vote takes place each January at the Society's annual meeting, which is held in conjunction with the Linguistic Society of America.

 History

 The organization was founded as part of an effort to create a comprehensive American dialect dictionary, a near century-long undertaking that culminated in the publication of the Dictionary of American Regional English.
 In 1889, when Joseph Wright began editing the English Dialect Dictionary, a group of American philologists founded the American Dialect Society with the ultimate purpose of producing a similar work for the United States.

-Members of the Society began to collect material, much of which was published in the Society's journal Dialect Notes, but little was done toward compiling a dictionary recording nationwide usage until Frederic G. Cassidy was appointed Chief Editor in 1963.
+Members of the Society began to collect material, much of which was published in the Society's journal Dialect Notes (1889-1939), but little was done toward compiling a dictionary recording nationwide usage until Frederic G. Cassidy was appointed Chief Editor in 1963.
+Cassidy trained teams of fieldworkers and equipped them with a carefully worded questionnaire containing 1,847 questions grouped in 41 broad categories.
+From 1965 to 1970, fieldworkers conducted interviews with natives of 1,002 representative communities across all fifty states, collecting approximately 2.5 million items of data.

 The first volume of the Dictionary of American Regional English, covering the letters A-C, was published in 1985.
+The final volume appeared in 2012, with a sixth supplementary volume published in 2013.

 The other major project of the Society is the Linguistic Atlas of the United States and Canada.
+Initiated in the 1930s under the direction of Hans Kurath, the Linguistic Atlas Project remains one of the most comprehensive studies of American English dialects ever undertaken.